September 24, 2020 – FALL COLOUR = THE END OF SUMMER

 May 12, 2020 – MINUS 10 C = A BLOSSOM’S WORST FEAR

 In the first half of May we faced some unusual temperatures that resulted in complete fruit loss for several crops including tart cherry, plum and apricot.
-In particular, the morning of May 12 produced a low temperature close to -10 C. Although these fruit crops had not yet flowered, their flowers buds had activated internally and were very susceptible to cold temperatures.
+In particular, the morning of May 12 produced a low temperature close to -10 C. Although these fruit trees had not yet flowered, their flowers buds had activated internally and were very susceptible to cold temperatures.
 Fortunately, our saskatoons, haskap, apple, pear and gooseberry were unaffected.

 May 2, 2020 – SHELTERBELTS: NOT FOR THE FAINT OF HEART